DarioCalderonTornero/Kitchen_Caos-Multiplayer_Cooking_Simulator/README.md

 ---

 ## 🎮 Overview
-**Kitchen Clash Online** is a multiplayer cooking simulation game developed in Unity (C#) that combines advanced networking, clean architecture, and reactive gameplay design.
+**Kitchen Caos** is a multiplayer cooking simulation game developed in Unity (C#) that combines advanced networking, clean architecture, and reactive gameplay design.
 Players join online lobbies, select their characters, and enter a fast-paced kitchen where they must cook, cut, fry, and deliver dishes to win.
 The project demonstrates professional-level usage of **Unity Netcode for GameObjects**, **Relay & Lobby services**, and a modular, object-oriented gameplay architecture.